denniskigen/ampath-forms-old/docs/platform/fields-reference.md

 ## drug

-Renders a dropdown list that is hooked up to a drug `DataSource`.
+Renders a dropdown list that is hooked up to a Drug `DataSource`.
 This field will only render concepts with class `Drug`.

 ![Drug field](/img/fields-reference/drug.gif)